-You can use the AWS Management Console to search for Windows AMIs that meet your specific criteria.
-For example, you can view the Windows AMIs provided by AWS, or the Windows AMIs provided by the EC2 community.
+You can search for a Windows AMI that meets the criteria for your Windows instance.
+You can search for Windows AMIs provided by AWS or the Windows AMIs provided by the community.
 For more information about choosing a Windows AMI, see Choosing a Windows AMI (p.
-36).
+32).